 Although this article is perfectly suited for new players, if you are entirely new to the game and genre you should first check out our Dota Underlords Guide for beginners.

-will start with a disclaimer: hero tier lists are a very flawed concept in all
+Disclaimer: hero tier lists are a very flawed concept in all

 Auto-Battler games, Dota Underlords included, simply because units work off of